-The bonus on the Chase Sapphire Preferred Card is $750 when you redeem points for cash through Chase Ultimate rewards.
+The bonus on the Chase Sapphire Preferred Card is at an all-time high of $1,250 right now when you redeem points for cash through Chase Ultimate rewards.
 You snag that welcome bonus when you spend $4,000 in the first 3 months.
 That’s pretty incredible for a card that has an annual fee of $95.

 The sign-up incentive on the Capital One® Venture® Rewards Card credit card is $600 if you spend $3,000 in the first 3 months.
 This card also comes with a $95 annual fee so that welcome bonus is pretty fantastic too.
 Learn how to apply for this card here.

 If you own a business, the Chase Ink Business Preferred can snag you a $1,000 welcome bonus – and that bonus skyrockets to $1,250 if you redeem it for travel!
 You’ll have to spend $15,000 in the first 3 months in order to seize that bonus, though.
 Many businesses won’t have trouble meeting that threshold and that bonus provides some real incentive to align your expenses intelligently in order to make sure you don’t miss it.

 The skinny on how many credit cards you should have